Paopun20/FNF-HyperCode-Engine/README.md

 > ⚠️ Not much of the original codebase remains… Rewrite until nothing remains of the original.
 LOL /j

 # Features:
-- **HScript on Lua**
-  Classic HScript syntax now runs alongside Lua!
-This allows for greater flexibility in scripting.

-- **Lua Menu [Work in Progress]**
+- **Custom Menu [Work in Progress]**
-  Create a menu using Lua!
+  Create a menu using HScript!
 This allows for more complex and customizable menus.

 - **Optimized Garbage Collection**
   Experience smoother gameplay with fewer performance hitches.
 Your mods won’t stutter, even during complex beats!